trevorsch/Google-Maps-Spin-U/README.md

-# This is a sample of an easy way to render a google map into a page  using Jade and Express.
+# This is a sample of an easy way to render a google map into a page  using Jade.